relativitydev/relativity-contracts-documentation-public/Docs/Markdown/ContractsOffsetsService.md

 <host>/Relativity.Rest/API/contracts/{versionNumber}/offsets/{workspaceId}/document/{documentId}
 ```

+To update an offset on a document, the user making the request must have Object and Item Level permissions to Edit the document.

 ### Request field descriptions
 The body of the request must contain an **Offsets** field, which is an array of objects defining the offsets you want to update and the state you want them to be in after the update.